Crafting the community you want

-At Connecticut College, students, faculty, staff and administrators are committed to a system of governance in which the perspectives of all groups are considered in the institution’s decision-making processes.
-In practice, “shared governance” means that students like you have the opportunity to serve on major committees on campus, including those that help determine the College’s budget priorities, consider educational changes and manage sustainability.
+Shared governance also means students like you serve on major committees on campus, including those that help determine the College’s budget priorities, consider educational changes and manage sustainability.